awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + For the DB instance classes mentioned in the table below, `DBInstanceClassHugePagesDefault` always evaluates to `FALSE` by default, and `use_large_pages` evaluates to `FALSE`\.
 You can enable huge pages manually for these DB instance classes if the DB instance class has at least 14 GiB of memory\.
 + For DB instance classes not mentioned in the table below, if the DB instance class has less than 14 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `FALSE`, and `use_large_pages` evaluates to `FALSE`\.
 + For DB instance classes not mentioned in the table below, if the instance class has at least 14 GiB of memory and less than 100 GiB of memory, `DBInstanceClassHugePagesDefault` evaluates to `TRUE` by default, and `use_large_pages` evaluates to `ONLY`\.
 You can disable huge pages manually by setting `use_large_pages` to `FALSE`\.
-+ For DB instance classes not mentioned in the table below, if the instance class has at least 100 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `TRUE`, and `use_large_pages` evaluates to `ONLY`\.
++ For DB instance classes not mentioned in the table below, if the instance class has at least 100 GiB of memory, `DBInstanceClassHugePagesDefault` always evaluates to `TRUE`, `use_large_pages` evaluates to `ONLY`, and huge pages can't be disabled\.

 Huge pages are not enabled by default for the following DB instance classes\.